Aviv-public/Aviv-Web-Technical-Test/README.md

 ### 1.1 - Location filter

-In Paris, we want to display listings per _arrondissement_.
+In Paris, we are able to retrieve listings per _arrondissement_.

 When calling the `listingapi`, the parameter of the request named `place_id` will successively take the value of each Paris _arrondissement_ identifier as presented in the following array.